 Shesha Naag is generally described as a massive serpent that floats coiled in space.
 It is said that when Shesha naga uncoils, time moves forward, and creation takes place, and when he coils back, the universe ceases to exist.

-Shesha Naag is believed to have five heads and it is said that all the planets in the universe are located in its heads.
-So each time, he shifts Earth from one head to another, it is believed that an earthquake takes place.
-Basically, Shesha Naag is considered to be responsible for the concept of gravitational force which makes sure that all planets and stars revolve around each other.
+Shesha Naag is believed to have five heads, and it is said that all the planets in the universe are located in its heads.
+So each time he shifts Earth from one head to another, it is believed that an earthquake occurs.
+Basically, Shesha Naag is considered responsible for the concept of gravitational force, which ensures that all planets and stars revolve around each other.

 For example, when Lord Vishnu took incarnation as Lord Rama, Shesha Naga incarnated as his brother, Lakshmana and when Lord Vishnu incarnated as Lord Krishna, Shesha Naga again incarnated as His brother, Balarama.
 So Shesha naga is also worshipped as these incarnations.
 In some cases, Shesha Naag is referred to as a manifestation of Lord Vishnu himself.

 The story of Patanjali

 Once upon a time, long ago, all the Munis and Rishis approached Lord Vishnu to tell him that even though He (incarnated as Lord Dhanvanthari) had given them the means to cure illnesses through Ayurveda, people still fell ill.
 They also wanted to know what to do when people got sick.